H. G. Pélissier

 Harry Gabriel "H. G." Pélissier (27 April 1874 – 25 September 1913) was an English theatrical producer, composer, and satirist.
-He presented a number of theatrical productions during the Edwardian era, such as 'The Follies'.
+He presented a number of theatrical productions during the Edwardian era, such as 'The Follies', many of them highly controversial, and even censored by the Lord Chamberlain.
+The banning of his 1909 satire of the patriotic play An Englishman's Home by Guy du Maurier was a major catalyst for the calling of the Parliamentary Enquiry into theatrical censorship of that year.

 Theatrical career

-Born at Elm House, Church End, in Finchley, Middlesex, he was the second son of Frederic Antoine Pélissier (d.
+Born at Elm House, Church End, in Finchley, Middlesex, he was the second son of Frédéric Antoine Pélissier (d.
 1914), a French diamond merchant, and his English wife, Jennie, née Kean.
 He attended Highgate School in London from 1885.

 In 1895 Pélissier was a member of the 'Baddeley Troupe', a group of amateur entertainers who performed at charity events around south London.
-They went professional under Sherrington Chinn and Pélissier bought the rights to the troupe from Chinn, and, renamed as 'Pélissier's Follies', the new company's first appearance was at Aberystwyth, in Wales.
+They went professional under Sherrington Chinn and Pélissier bought the rights to the troupe from Chinn, and, renamed them as The Follies.
+This was the first use of this much-copied title as a company name in the anglophone world.
+The new company's first appearance was at Aberystwyth, in Wales.
 Moving on to Worthing pier they opened as a pierrot show on 7 August 1896.

 Eventually, Pélissier and his troupe graduated from seaside piers and concert halls to London's St. George's Hall, Queen's Hall, the Tivoli Music Hall and The Alhambra until moving to the prestigious Palace Theatre in 1904 where they burlesqued Grand Opera and Shakespeare.

 In December 1904, Pélissier and his 'Follies' gave a 'Royal Command Performance' before King Edward VII and Queen Alexandra at Sandringham in celebration of her birthday after the King had enjoyed Pélissier's brilliant parodies of Wagner's operas.
 In December 1906 Pelissier, becoming increasingly ambitious, opened in a season at a small theatre attached to the Midland Hotel, in Manchester, where they filled the house for six weeks.
 In April 1907 Pelissier's 'Follies' transferred to the Royalty Theatre in London, where he produced a five-minute 'potted-play' called 'Baffles: a Peter-Pan-tomine', based on 'Raffles' and 'Peter Pan'.

 In September 1907 the troupe moved to Terry's Theatre and in February 1908 to the Apollo Theatre, where they gave several more of their 'potted-plays', based on the plots and music of grand opera, musical comedy and current news.
 The Apollo Theatre remained the home of 'The Follies' until 1912.